BobbyBurt/LittleFellas/README.md

 - [x] Set consistent tank size, NG window resolution, zoom levels
 - [x] temp tank BG

-- [ ] FIXME: feeding turns into a drag on mobile
+- [ ] impact effect animation

 - [x] Set up Newgrounds.io

+- [x] only landscape orientation - add flip screen in case it's in portrait
+- [x] temp orientation prompt

+### Non essential / post jam update
 - [ ] uhh can I call NGio.js functions the way it's set up?

 - [ ] Impliment Psychogoldfish's audio hack for safari

-- [x] only landscape orientation - add flip screen in case it's in portrait
-- [x] temp orientation prompt

 ### Notes
 - camera zoom messes with objects that should stay in place with a scroll factor of 0.
 I may have to render that stuff in a parallel scene